 Castle Loch’s ‘pop-up’ visitor centre at Lochfield Cottage: 12noon-4pm.
 Summer weekends throughout June, July and August Lochfield Cottage will be open for visitors.
 The cottage includes information about the loch: wildlife, history, the castle, curling and the community buyout; also children’s activities, self-service refreshments, ice creams and toilets.
 The cottage is located next to the loch side car park on the A709 and about 15-minutes walk on the loch side trail from Lochmaben.
 Why not bring a picnic, or pick up some sandwiches from the baker on Lochmaben High Street and come and walk the 3-mile circuit of the loch?
 Please note the centre will not open if the weather is very bad.

-Volunteering activities: The next volunteering events is on Thursday 21 July – meet at 4th layby along Dalton road side of loch.
-We will be litter picking and lopping back over hanging branches.
+Volunteering activities: The next volunteering event is on the 1st Saturday and 3rd Thursday of the month – meet at 5th layby along Dalton road side of loch.
+We will be clearing the roadside hedge ready for new fencing going in during October.

 Winner of RSPB Nature of Scotland Community Initiative 2015

 Winner of DG Life ‘People of the Year’ Award 2014